stevehjohn/MarkdownTools/README.md

 * Text

 Reckon that with recursion and the attributes, something robust can be created.
 Need to think about it a bit more.

+## A note on CheckEvaluatorAttributes

+For now, assumes that any item can start a document so ValidPreviousNodeSequenceAttribute attributes are ignored in that case.